nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

 getFolderMeta
 ^^^^^^^^^^^^^

-.. java:method:: public Folder getFolderMeta(String absolutePath) throws BitcasaException, IOException
+.. java:method:: public Folder getFolderMeta(String absolutePath) throws BitcasaException
    :outertype: RESTAdapter

-   Get Folder Meta.

-   :param absolutePath: String file location
+   Gets the Meta data of the folder.

+   :param absolutePath: Location of the folder whose meta data is to be obtained.
    :throws BitcasaException: If a CloudFS API error occurs.
-   :throws IOException: If a network error occurs
    :throws BitcasaAuthenticationException: If user not authenticated
    :return: Folder object at the given path.

 getItemMeta
 ^^^^^^^^^^^

-.. java:method:: public Item getItemMeta(String absolutePath) throws BitcasaException, IOException
+.. java:method:: public Item getItemMeta(String absolutePath) throws BitcasaException
    :outertype: RESTAdapter

-   Get Item Meta.

-   :param absolutePath: String file location.
+   Gets the meta data of an item.

+   :param absolutePath: Location of the item whose meta data is to be obtained.
    :throws BitcasaException: If a CloudFS API error occurs.
-   :throws IOException: If a network error occurs.
    :throws BitcasaAuthenticationException: If user not authenticated.
    :return: Item object at the given path.